stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

 ## From Curiosity to Commitment

 What followed was a full MSc in Psychology, then a second MSc in Organisational Psychology, where I first came across the topic of work addiction (or workaholism).
-That research project stuck with me—not just because of the content, but because of what was *missing* from it.
+That research project stuck with me,not just because of the content, but because of what was *missing* from it.
 The lack of UK-based research, the absence of work addiction from diagnostic manuals… I couldn’t let it go.

 > *“The more I learned, the more I wanted to know.”*

-## Why I Chose to Stay in Academia
+## Why I Chose to Keep Studying

-That’s when I realised: I didn’t just want to learn about behavioural addiction—I wanted to contribute to it.
-I wanted to fill the gaps, ask new questions, and share my perspective through research.
+That’s when I realised: I didn’t just want to learn about behavioural addiction, I wanted to contribute to it.
+I wanted to fill the gaps, ask new questions and share my perspective through research.

 ## Where I Am Now

 Now, I’m in the second year of my PhD in Psychology, with a few research projects on the go and even more questions driving me forward.
-It’s still not always easy to explain *why* I chose this path, especially when it wasn’t the original plan—but I know I’m where I’m supposed to be.
+It’s still not always easy to explain *why* I chose this path, especially when it wasn’t the original plan, but I know I’m where I’m supposed to be.

 ---